Rahuls-Coding/Rahuls-Coding.github.io/README.md

 ```
 npm run build && npm run export
 ```
-4. Commit and push to the repostiry and your done!
+4. Commit and push to the repository and your done!